I have a recipe using cornflour. What is it and can I substitute it?

 For Pie:

-Preheat oven to 350° F. Mix the sugar, cornstarch and cinnamon together and toss with pears and vanilla.
+Preheat oven to 350° F. Mix the sugar, cornstarch, and cinnamon together.
+Toss with pears and vanilla.
 Fill the pie pan lined with unbaked pie crust shell.
-Place strips of the pie crust over to criss-cross over the top decoratively.
-Bake about 30 to 40 minutes until browned.
+Place strips of the pie crust over the top to form a lattice crust.
+Bake about 30 to 40 minutes until the crust is browned and the filling is set.

 For Pie Crust:

-Mix sugar, margarine and salt.
+Mix sugar, butter, and salt.
 Add in the eggs and milk and mix until thoroughly combined.
 Add in the dry ingredients; dough will be soft.
 Roll out on floured board to desired size.

 _________________________